hmrc/customs-cash-account-frontend/README.md

 > There's a risk of WIP features being exposed in production!
 > **Don't** enable features in `application.conf`, as this will apply globally by default

+Feature flags are used appropriately on different envs and could be updated in customs-cash-account-frontend.yaml on pertinent env

 ### Enable features
 | Command    | Description |
 | -------- | ------- |